stefand-0/XGML/README.md

 * Transpiling XGML scripts

-If you want an easier experience, just copy the `xgmlparse.py` file over to your preferred directory.
+If cloning from GitHub, just copy the `parse/xgmlparse.py` file over to your preferred directory.

 Run: